pietsch/oval/README.rst

 OVAL --- BASE OAI-PMH Validity Checker
 ======================================

-Package for testing OAI-PMH interfaces.
+Package for testing OAI-PMH interfaces' compliance with the requirements of the BASE search engine (http://base-search.net/).
+The original implementation with a Web frontend is located at http://oval.base-search.net/.

 Dependencies
 ------------